flopach/johann-network-device-monitoring/README.md

 johann is easy installable:

-1. Install Docker Engine and [Docker Compose](https://docs.docker.com/compose/install/)
+1. Install Docker Engine and [Docker Compose](https://docs.docker.com/compose/install/) (already included on macOS and Windows)

 2. Then copy & paste into terminal (on Linux you may need to start Docker with a non-root user):